workflowr/workflowr/README.md

 ## Credits

-workflowr was developed, and is maintained, by John Blischak, a postdoctoral researcher in the laboratory of [Matthew Stephens][stephens] at [The University of Chicago][uchicago].
+Workflowr was developed, and is maintained, by John Blischak, a postdoctoral researcher in the laboratory of [Matthew Stephens][stephens] at [The University of Chicago][uchicago].
 He is funded by a grant from the [Gordon and Betty Moore Foundation][moore] to MS. [Peter Carbonetto][pcarbo] and [Matthew